 We recognize that important improvements have been made since Monterrey in enhancing the processes for cooperative restructuring of sovereign obligations, including in the Paris Club of official creditors and in the market acceptance of new standard clauses of government bond contracts.
 However we acknowledge the existence of stocks of sovereign bonds without these collective action clauses.
 We recognize that there is scope to improve the arrangements for coordination between public and private sectors and between debtors and creditors, to minimize both creditor and debtor moral hazards and to facilitate fair burden sharing and an orderly, timely and efficient restructuring that respects the principles of shared responsibility.
 We take note of the on-going work being carried out by the IMF and the UN system in this area.
 We recognize the recent “Paris Forum” initiative that aims to foster dialogue among sovereign creditors and debtors on debt issue.
 We encourage efforts towards a durable solution to the debt problems of developing countries to promote their economic growth and sustainable development.

-We are concerned by the ability of minority bondholders to disrupt the will of the large majority of bondholders who accept a restructuring of a debt-crisis country’s obligations, given the potential broader implications in other countries.
+We are concerned by the ability of non-cooperative minority bondholders to disrupt the will of the large majority of bondholders who accept a restructuring of a debt-crisis country’s obligations, given the potential broader implications in other countries.
 We note legislative steps taken by certain countries to prevent these activities and encourage all governments to take actions, as appropriate.
 Furthermore, we take note of discussions in the UN on debt issues.
 We welcome the reforms to pari passu and collective action clauses proposed by the International Capital Markets Association, and endorsed by the IMF, to reduce the vulnerability of sovereigns to holdout creditors.
 We encourage countries, particularly those issuing bonds under foreign law, to take further actions to include these clauses in all their bond issuance.
 We also welcome provision of financial support for legal assistance to LDCs and commit to boost international support for advisory legal services.
 We will explore enhanced international monitoring of litigation by creditors after debt restructuring.

 We note the increased issuance of sovereign bonds in domestic currency under national laws, and the possibility of countries voluntarily strengthening domestic legislation to reflect guiding principles for effective, timely, orderly and fair resolution of sovereign debt crises.